 There is, or so one must believe, a dark pit in the woods where animals go to die, their warm bodies tumbling into its depths.
 The rotting, diseased odor is intense, yet localized, warning away any healthy animals that come near if they stumble across its unseen presence.
 Perhaps that is why only animals on the brink of death, whether pursued by hunters holding guns, the starvation of dens destroyed, or the subtle presence of poison in their blood, arrive at such a place.

-Yet, one after another, these beasts are continually being stirred to half-life, endlessly making their way to the edge of human-tamed territory – they can go no further.
+Yet, one after another, these beasts are continually being drawn into our pursuit, endlessly making their way to the border of human-tamed territory—they can go no further.
 But what if they can go further?
 Aren’t they almost in sight already?
 So, they are assured their presence at our fragile edges.